ajirb/todo_rest_service/readme.md

 # todo_rest_service
 simple rest application in golang with jwt authentication for apis and mysql as db
-To run the application goto TODOSERVICE folder and run cmd :
+To run the application goto folder with main.go and run cmd :
 ```go run main.go todo.go todoHandlers.go tokenHandler.go dbHandler.go handleNull.go  ```
 The application opens at HOSTNAME:8080.(tested at localhost as HOSTNAME)
 ## List of apis